Damien Versele

 • Appreciative Inquiry training (appreciative inquiry as a methodology in working with teams and organizations), Case Western Reserve University, Cleveland, Ohio, USA - 2005

-• 4-day training in sociocratic circle organization method (SKM) at the Sociocratic Center of the Netherlands (Rotterdam) - 2004
+• 4-day training in Sociocratic circle organization method (SKM) at the Sociocratic Center of the Netherlands (Rotterdam) - 2004

 • Various training courses in social skills: conflict management and negotiation, performance and evaluation interviews, guiding change in the context of mergers